-Preliminary: If students are in need of assistance identifying a service project, they need to go to the Student Services section on Canvas and select "Schedule an Appointment" to access the Acuity Scheduler for Kendra Presley-Van Houten, Director of Community Engagement.
+Preliminary: If students are in need of assistance identifying a service project, they need to emial Kendra Presley-Van Houten, Director of Community Engagement, at Kendra.Presley-VanHouten@ahu.edu.

 In alignment with program policy and syllabus: Once students have completed their service-learning hours, they should get all appropriate signatures on the Time Log form, submit the completed form to Kendra Presley-VanHouten@ahu.edu, and use the "Service-Learning Hour Recording Procedures" found in the class Canvas shell to enter their service hours into MARS (Sonis).
 Students should use the Service-Learning Reflective Journaling online form to submit their journal assignment to the Office of Community Engagement.
 Time logs and journal entries can be submitted to the student advisor according to program policy.